monicanagent/sdb/TECHNICAL.md

 ###### Type 6 - _Parameters_ (4 to 16777215 bytes, optional)

 Followed by 3 bytes indicating the length of the following string, and then the string itself.
-The parameters string may be URL-encoded name-value, JSON data, or other data types.
+The parameters string may be URL-encoded name-value pairs, JSON data, CSV data, plain text, or other data types.
 Max string length is therefore 16777215 bytes.

 ###### Type 7 - _Name Reference_ (3 bytes)